nodejs/node/COLLABORATOR_GUIDE.md

 #### How can I help?

-When you send your pull request, consider including information about whether your change is breaking.
-If you think your patch can be backported, please feel free to include that information in the PR thread.
+When you send your pull request, please include information about whether your change is breaking.
+If you think your patch can be backported, please include that information in the PR thread or your PR description.
 For more information on backporting, please see the [backporting guide][].

 Several LTS related issue and PR labels have been provided: